k-Mixup Regularization for Deep Learning via Optimal Transport: Introduction

+The recent local mixup method \citep{baena2022preventing} uses a distance-based approach for modifying mixup.
+This method retains the random matching strategy of mixup, but scales the contribution of a vicinal point to the objective function according to its distance from the original training point.
+As noted previously, such methods that employ random matching will fail to provide substantive data smoothing for the output function between clusters or high-density regions in the training data.

-PuzzleMix \cite{kim_puzzle_2020} also combines optimal transport ideas with mixup, extending CutMix \cite{yun_cutmix_2019} to combine pairs of images.
+PuzzleMix \citep{kim_puzzle_2020} also combines optimal transport ideas with mixup, extending CutMix \citep{yun_cutmix_2019} to combine pairs of images.
 PuzzleMix uses transport to shift saliency regions of images, producing meaningful combinations of input training data.
-Their use of OT is fundamentally different from ours and does not generalize to non-image data.
-A recent follow-on work CoMix \cite{kim2021comixup}, considers a similar approach based on sub/supermodular optimization.
+Their use of optimal transport is fundamentally different from ours and does not generalize to non-image data.
+There are several other image-domain specific works that are in this vein, including CoMix \citep{kim2021comixup}, Automix \citep{liu2021unveiling}, and Stackmix \citep{chen2021stackmix}.

+Performing optimal transport between empirical samples of distributions has been considered in studies of the \emph{sample complexity} of Wasserstein distances (e.g. \cite{weed2019sharp}).
+Unlike most settings, in our application the underlying source and target distributions are the same; the theoretical investigation of a generalization of variance called $k$-variance by \cite{solomon2020k} considers a similar setting.
+In other works, transport between empirical samples has been dubbed \emph{minibatch optimal transport} and has been used in generative models \citep{genevay_learning_2018, fatras_learning_2020} and domain adaptation \citep{damodaran_deepjdot_2018, fatras_unbalanced_2021}.